RRomreoJr/SpUncommonFinder/README.md

 # SpUncommonFinder
 <b>Finds uncommon Spanish words and outputs to them to a .csv.
-Also can be used to check for unique words to given list of known words that you might already know/ are studding.</b>
+Also can be used to check for unique words to given list of known words that you might already be studding or know.</b>

 ## Requirements
 - Python (at least version 3.9.6)